Yasumasa Nagamine: Supreme Court

 On February 8, 2021, Nagamine was appointed to the Supreme Court of Japan.
 In Japan, justices are formally nominated by the Emperor (at that time, Naruhito) but in reality the Cabinet chooses the nominees and the Emperor's role is a formality.

-Nagamine's term is scheduled to end on April 15, 2024 (one day before he turns 70).
-This is because all members of the court have a mandatory retirement age of 70.
+Nagamine's term ended on 15 April 2024, one day before he turned 70, the mandatory retirement age for judges.